0xamitdutta/Amitdutta7/README.md

 ## Hey there! <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="35px">

 Hi, my name is Amit 🙍 and I'm a Full Stack Developer 🚀.
 Currently I'm pursuing my Bachelors in Computer Science and Engineering 💻.
 I have a passion for learning new things.
-Right now, I'm working with JavaScript along with Node.js and Express.js with MongoDB and Mongoose.
+Right now, I'm working with C++, Java and Python and I'm learning about Flask/Django.
 Besides programming, I love sports 🏀, travelling and exploring different places ✈.

 ---